Medium/opensource/sign-ocla.md

 source project protection against malicious would-be contributors.

-One wonderful thing about the world we live in today is that we can achieve this non-reputiatability without having to have a physical document.
+One wonderful thing about the world we live in today is that we can achieve this non-reputiability without having to have a physical document.
 In the case of the OCLA, we bootstrap this ability off of the infrastructure provided by GitHub.
 In particular, we treat GitHub as a neutral third party to witness the transactions between a